No-Bake Cherry Cheese Pie with Helpful Tips

 When I wake up early on Thanksgiving morning to get started on all of the cooking and baking, this is one of the first things I make.
 Although it’s a no-bake recipe, I make it early so that it has a lot of time to chill in the fridge.

 Trick to Making This Pie So It Turns Out Right:

 I mentioned above that there is a trick to making this pie so it turns out just right.
 The trick is not to make a common mistake that I’ve made a number of times and that is…don’t put all of the ingredients in the mixing bowl at once.

 It’s really important to add the ingredients in the specific order that’s listed in the instructions.
 So often if I’m baking something I’ll get a little ahead of myself and just put all of the ingredients in the mixing bowl at the same time.
 For this pie, it will ruin it if it’s made this way.

 Most importantly, for this pie the lemon juice and vanilla extract must be stirred in right at the end.
 Never add those ingredients when mixing the cream cheese and condensed milk together.
 If the lemon juice is mixed in too soon, the pie filling will be a mushy mess.

 Tip For Chilling and Storing the Pie in the Refrigerator:

 I wanted to also share with you a really helpful way to store this pie in the refrigerator.
-For me, on Thanksgiving my fridge space is at a premium.
+For me, on Thanksgiving and Christmas my fridge space is at a premium.

-My refrigerator gets ridiculously crowded with all of the ingredients and dishes that I’m make for the appetizers, dinner and dessert.
-If I so much as reach for the celery something can easily fall out of the fridge on my foot!
+My refrigerator gets ridiculously crowded with all of the ingredients and dishes that I make for the appetizers, dinner and dessert.
+If I so much as reach for celery, something can easily fall out of the fridge on my foot!

 So when it comes to this cheese pie, once it’s made the only option is to put plastic wrap over it and put it in the fridge right?
 What a mess that could make in a crowded fridge and there’s lots of potential for smashing the pie too.